eric-rizzi/teaching/_course_specifics/ms_cs.md

 analyze abstraction from a variety of different angles.
 This includes drawing their own abstract art for a Pictionary-type game, understanding how a toilet works, and solving a series of logic puzzles.
-In the end, students come away with an appreciation for why abstraction is important for thinking and communicating with others as well as how it is used within computer science.
+In the end, students come away with an appreciation for why abstraction is necessary for thinking and communication as well as how it is used within Computer Science.

 ##### Keywords: